 With Stirling's approximation, the partial derivative of the total free energy with respect to $N_s$ is given by

 where $\mu_g$ is the chemical potential of the gas phase and given by

 The process of the Monte Carlo simulation of crystal growth consists of the following steps.
 To begin with, we randomly select a single atom among all the gas atoms and the interfacial solid atoms.
 Here, we define a solid atom as interfacial if at least one of its adjacent sites is not occupied by a solid atom.
 If the chosen atom is a gas atom, it moves randomly to an unoccupied nearest-neighbor site.
 Subsequently, if the gas atom comes into contact with a solid atom after this movement, it is deposited on the surface with a probability $W$.
 On the other hand, if the chosen atom is an interfacial solid atom, evaporation of the solid atom occurs with a probability $W'$, where the atom turns into a gas atom.
+Here, we assume that surface diffusion is negligible compared to the growth rate, and therefore surface diffusion is not considered in our model.

 Because the process of deposition and evaporation at the interface should satisfy the detailed balance condition, we use the heat-bath algorithm: The transition probabilities $W$ and $W'$ are defined as

 where $\Delta E$ is the energy change upon the deposition of an atom and is given by

 Here, we approximate $\Delta E_{n}$ by Eq.~(\ref{eq:energy_change_approx}), which enables us to perform the simulation without calculating the Hamiltonian $\mathcal{H}(\boldsymbol{k})$ in each step.